 Consider having others in addition to the employee present for the conversation.

 Watercooler members who are part of larger companies recommended the meeting about the PIP involve the employee, the manager, and HR.
 This is to make sure all relevant parties are on the same page.
 If you do choose to involve HR, be wary that some find it distracting (if not a bit ominous) to have HR in the room when the PIP is being discussed.
 At the same time, others prefer to have HR present from the beginning because it helps establish continuity of information.
 You’ll want to weigh these trade-offs, for your own team, when evaluating whether or not others should be a part of the PIP conversation.

 Have an overall consistent flow for the PIP.

 Based on what Watercooler members shared, here’s a general outline for how you could set up a PIP in your company:

 - Meet with the employee to discuss the performance plan.
 Make it clear ahead of time that this is the purpose of the meeting, so the employee can plan accordingly in advance, themselves.
 Use Know Your Team’s One-on-One Meeting Tool to outline the conversation, and give the employee adequate time to prepare for it.

 - Clearly define, together, what “success” tangibly looks like, and when it should be achieved by (typically 4 – 6 weeks out).
 Discuss why this marker of success is important to the team, and how it helps move the team forward.
 Get on the same page for how a successful outcome will be measured.
 Agree on the method of measurement.

 - Develop a plan during the meeting for how to reach success.
 What might daily or weekly activities look like?
-Do either of you have suggestions for what should be done different so success is attainable?
+Does either of you have suggestions for what should be done differently so success is attainable?

 - Set up 4 – 6 weekly checkpoints.
 Talk about what “success” for each weekly checkpoint might look like.
 What will the measurable output be?